 We collect the following personal data:

-- Identification information – such as your name and contact details (home address and/or post code, email, telephone number), date of birth, gender, your occupation, employment sector/type when you register to become a Member or update your profile
+- Identification information – such as your name and contact details (home address and/or post code, email, telephone number), date of birth, gender, your occupation and employment sector/type when you register to become a Member or update your profile

 - Optional Information which enables us to provide you with more relevant discounts and offers – such as your interests and hobbies, and contract end dates for your utilities

-- Information you give to us when you ask us for any help and support (for example, when you submit a request on our website) – see https://charityworkerdiscounts.zendesk.com/hc/en-gb
+- Information you give to us when you ask us for any help and support through our contact form - see https://charityworkerdiscounts.zendesk.com/hc/en-gb/requests/new

-- Communication preferences – such as which discounts and offers you want to receive information about
+- Communication preferences – such as whether you want to receive emails or not

 - Accounting data – relating to the running of our business and paying taxes (partners may tell us what services and/or products you have purchased although this is often anonymised)